-^{32.} We would like to thank the authors for generously sharing their data with us.
+^{33.} To develop our dereservation measure, we use the list of deregulated industries in ASICC from Boehm, Dhingra, and Morrow (2019) and create a crosswalk between ASICC and our definition of industry (NIC 2008) by using the ASI 2008-2009.
 For each establishment in the ASI, the data reports both the NIC code of the establishment and the list of all the products sold at the ASICC level.
 We compute a one to one mapping by assigning to each NIC the ASICC with the highest share of products sold.